hyperledger-archives/sawtooth-rfcs/text/0000-wasm-smart-contracts.md

 capabilities in the most source-compatible way possible to make it easy to transition existing transaction processors to run as a Sabre smart contract.

-The goal of Sawtooth Sabre is to provide a Sawototh-native on-chain smart contract capbility to Sawtooth.
+The goal of Sawtooth Sabre is to provide a Sawtooth-native on-chain smart contract capability to Sawtooth.
 The goal of the design and implementation described in this RFC is to jumpstart Sabre with a minimal but usable implementation, not describe every eventual feature.